Diablo5G/ELK-Stack-Project/README.md

 ---

+We will configure an ELK server within virtual network.
+Specifically,

+1. Deployed a new VM on your virtual network.
+2. Created an Ansible play to install and configure an ELK instance.
+3. Restricted access to the new server.

  The playbook implements the following tasks:

 ```yaml
 ---